pgarg22/Finetuning-Danish-LLM/README.md

 The code for the finetuning and testing can be found in Finetuning-Danish-LLM.ipynb The data file noisy_danish_data.txt is used for finetuning and testing/ You can download the jupyter notebook and retraini the model on your own data.

+More details about the project, LLM, error metrics etc can be found in the Coherent-text-generation-report.pdf